EmuDeck/MetaDeck/README.md

 ## Translation
 If you are multilingual and would like to help translate MetaDeck, please visit the crowdin page and help my american ass https://crowdin.com/project/metadeck

+ask me over on the decky loader discord for an invite